SolidiFiNexus/xrp-meets-web3/readme.md

 injected to allow for (secure) communication with the mobile application itself.
 This file can (through a documented API that developers can see on a dedicated website we'd like to build) interact with the user interface on the website.

+A simple example of this file can be found at `src/assets/scripts`

 ### 2.3 A dedicated website to introduce this technology and have a place to showcase XRP dApps

 This supportive website is the go-to place to learn about web3 for XRP.
 It will have a demo application for developers